ZahraMA99/Mastering-JavaScript-in-20-Days/Day5.md

 ```
 ## Map & Filters:hourglass_flowing_sand:
 - `.map` creates a new array with the results of calling a provided function on every element in the calling array.
-- `.filter` creates a new array filled with elements that pass a test provided by a function.
+- `.filter` it calls a true/false function on each items and creates a new array with only items where the function return true.

 >💌 Note:
 >Arrow function are useful for map method.<br/>